nterreri/thesis/report/chapter5.md

 [^survey]: The survey can be found here: <https://goo.gl/forms/ylkI50XckV9yvCCm2>.

+The survey is a series of questions the chatbot may ask, grouped by topic.
+The label for each answer gathered is inferred from the implicit topic of the quesiton.
+For example: a question about physical pain belongs to the physical concerns label.
 Since all of the data extracted via the questionnaire has a balanced number of expected labels for categories, there is no concern about the training data being skewed with low positive cases for any one